The Lost Gremlins Games

 400 points for shooting a bowling pin

-This is what surprised me the most about the arcade game.
-The soundtrack uses music featured in the film, but others beyond the very recognizable “Gremlins Rag”, as listed below.
-I do think the tracks may have been placeholders since “Late To Work” really doesn’t fit the driving sequence very well.
+This is what surprised me the most about the arcade game – The soundtrack uses music featured in the film, but more than just the iconic “Gremlins Rag” that everyone knows.
+That said, it is possible the tracks may have been placeholders since “Late To Work” really doesn’t fit the driving sequence very well.

 Attract Music: Unknown